 “The resulting space-qualified detector-cooler assembly will allow use of highly capable focal plane arrays on small platforms, including small satellites, hosted payloads, multiple-unit CubeSats, and unmanned aerial vehicles,” Gelinas said.

-The NIRAC’s location atop the ISS presented another challenge, in that it gave the camera a distorted field of view, making it difficult to compensate for the movement of the ISS and Earth during image exposure.
-Undaunted, the team developed a custom lens that solved the problem, and they have a patent pending.
-Having overcome these technical challenges, the team is now building the camera and looking forward to the data NIRAC will collect.
+The NIRAC’s location atop the ISS presents another challenge, in that it gives the camera a distorted field of view, making it difficult to compensate for the movement of the ISS and Earth during image exposure.
+Undaunted, the team developed a custom lens that solves the problem.
+Having overcome these technical challenges, the team is looking forward to the data NIRAC will collect.

 “We’ll be viewing airglow perturbations as never seen before – both in sensitivity and scale size, which will require development of more sophisticated data analysis techniques,” Gelinas said.
 “We also expect that NIRAC observations will lead to new science investigations studying the coupling of the lower atmosphere to space.”